What measurement means for total knee replacement surgery

 Patient outcomes are measured on a 48-point scale.

-Medical groups ranged between an average change of 13.7 and 28.0 points.
-A higher score is a sign of greater improvements in a patient’s pain, function and mobility after total knee replacement surgery.
+Reportable medical groups ranged between an average change of 11.8 and 18.7 points.
+A higher change in score is a sign of greater improvements in a patient’s pain, function and mobility after total knee replacement surgery.

 It’s important to know that small differences in scores don’t necessarily reflect the quality of care you’ll receive with a specific medical group.
 It is more important to note large differences between providers, and speak with your doctor if you have questions or concerns.